wayfair/vsm-ios/README.md

 ### License

-VSM for iOS is released under the MIT license.
+VSM for Apple platforms is released under the MIT license.
 See [LICENSE](LICENSE) for details.